Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Representation Space

 A classification model typically consists of a feature extractor that maps inputs into features and a classification layer that uses those features to make decisions.
-The representation space of the model refers to the space where the output of the feature extractor, or more specifically, the output of the penultimate layer of the model resides.
-It usually has high dimensionality (e.g., 2048 for ResNet50 and 768 for Swin-T), making it challenging to visually analyze its characteristics.
-To address this, we insert a linear layer between the feature extractor and the classification layer, mapping the output features into 2D (or 3D) vectors, and adjust the input dimension of the classification layer accordingly.
-As a result, the new representation space is 2D (or 3D), which facilitates visual examination.
-We train this modified model as described in \appendixautorefname~\ref{appendix:2d_3d_rep_space} and visualize the 2D (or 3D) representation space as described in \appendixautorefname~\ref{appendix:visualization}.
+The representation space of the model refers to the space where the output of the feature extractor, or more specifically, the output of the penultimate layer of the model resides \citep{kim2024curved}.
+It usually has high dimensionality (\eg, 2048 for ResNet50 \citep{he2016deep} and 768 for Swin-T \citep{liu2021swin}), making it challenging to visually analyze its characteristics.
+To address this, we first conduct intuitive analysis by transforming the representation space to 2D, then generalize the analysis to the original space.
+Implementation details regarding the transformation process for visualization can be found in Appendix~\ref{appendix:visualization}.